Clarithromycin: Available forms

 Clarithromycin is available as a generic medication.
 In the United States, clarithromycin is available as immediate-release tablets, extended-release tablets, and granules for oral suspension.

 Brand names

 Clarithromycin is available under several brand names in many different countries, including Biaxin, Crixan, Claritron, Clarihexal, Clacid, Claritt, Clacee, Clarac, Clariwin, Claripen, Clarem, Claridar, Cloff, Fromilid, Infex, Kalixocin, Karicin, Klaricid, Klaridex, Klacid, Klaram, Klabax, Klerimed, MegaKlar, Monoclar, Resclar, Rithmo, Truclar, Vikrol and Zeclar.

 Manufacturers

-In the UK the drug product is manufactured in generic form by a number of manufacturers including Somex Pharma, Ranbaxy, Aptil and Sandoz.
+In the UK the drug product is manufactured in generic form by a number of manufacturers including Somex Pharma, Brown & Burk UK Ltd., Ranbaxy, Aptil and Sandoz.

+Research

+Hypersomnolence

+Clarithromycin has been studied in a phase 2 clinical trial in the treatment of central hypersomnolence (i.e., idiopathic hypersomnolence and narcolepsy without cataplexy).
+There was no apparent improvement on an objective measure of vigilance, but subjective sleepiness was reduced with the drug compared to placebo.
+It is thought to work for this use as a GABAA receptor negative allosteric modulator.